log2timeline/dftimewolf/readme.md

 ### Configuration

 DFTimewolf has a minimal configuration file.
-DFTimewolf looks in the current directory, your home directory, or a directory pointed to by the `DFTIMEWOLF_CONFIG` environment variable and tries to load a JSON object from either `config.json` or `.dftimewolfrc`.
+DFTimewolf looks for a `config.json` file in its directory and loads parameters from there.

-See `/dftimewolf/config.json` for an example configuration file.
+See `/dftimewolf/config.json` for an example configuration file and edit as you see fit.